astronomer/docs/astro/install-gcp.md

 Once you've activated your data plane, provide Astronomer with:

-- Your preferred Astro Cluster name.
+- Your preferred Astro cluster name.
-- The GCP region that you want to host your Cluster in.
+- The GCP region that you want to host your cluster in.
 - Your preferred node instance type.
 - Your preferred CloudSQL instance type.
 - Your preferred maximum node count.
 - (_Optional_) Your custom CIDR ranges for connecting to Astronomer's services.

-If you don't specify your organization's preferred configurations, Astronomer creates a Cluster in `us-central1` with default configurations for Astro on GCP.
+If you don't specify your organization's preferred configurations, Astronomer creates a cluster in `us-central1` with default configurations for Astro on GCP.
 For more information, see [GCP Resource Reference](resource-reference-gcp.md).

 :::info